codemagic-ci-cd/codemagic-docs/content/yaml-notification/publish-release-notes.md

 ### Generating release notes with git commits
 If your Codemagic workflow is triggered when creating a `Git tag`, you may want to automate the process of generating release notes based on your Git commits.
-You can use the **git log** command to generate release notes with commit massages between two Git tags.
+You can use the **git log** command to generate release notes with commit messages between two Git tags.
 Here's how you can do it:

 {{< highlight yaml "style=paraiso-dark">}}
   scripts: